-Course is available in English, French, and Spanish Approximate duration: 20 hours Number of modules: 4
+Course is available in English, French, and Spanish Approximate duration: 20 hours

 This course will provide participants with an understanding of the key aspects of operating an Internet exchange point (IXP).
 We will cover the following areas: 1) basics and introduction of IXP operations, 2) business and strategic aspects, 3) governance, policy, and regulatory and technical aspects.